limisen/projektet/Documentation/README.md

 [Omen's real name is Fred](https://www.youtube.com/watch?v=zh-8QBazLos&t=115s)
 <br>Omen = Fred

-Most of the time when I was working on the site and differnt pages i used live server to get to the pages.
+Most of the time when I was working on the site and differnt pages I used live server to get to the pages.
 I didnt use the github page too often.
 Remember to give precise and accurate infor when explaining the differnt characters abilites and weaponds.
 Dont forget the uniqe interactions with the differnt abilites.
 Take screenshots of each character in select screen ingame.
-## Day summary
+## Day summary / Diary
 ---
 ### 29th Mars 2021
 Finished making the basis/groundwork for the sliding (javascript based) nav-bar, added the main and sub items to it then made em into links to lastly orgonize the main items into differnt folders like one for maps one for weaponds and such.